Folk magic and the Latter Day Saint movement: "Urim and Thummim"

+Kirtland and Salem treasure hunts

+In August 1836, upon hearing that "a large amount of money [that] had been secreted in a cellar of a certain house in Salem, Massachusetts", Joseph, Hyrum, Cowdery and Rigdon travelled there and attempted to rent lodgings in the house to find the treasure.

+In 1836, at the age of 10, James C. Brewster began to claim that he had been visited by the Angel Moroni, the same angel that Joseph Smith Jr claimed had led him to the golden plates.
+In November 1837, due to his persistent claims of being a prophet, Brewster was disfellowshipped from The Church of Jesus Christ of Latter-day Saints.

+In 1843, Brewster claimed that in 1836 prior to an Ohio treasure quest, that presiding Patriarch Joseph Smith Sr. "anointed the mineral rods and seeing stones with consecrated oil, and prayed over them in the house of the Lord in Kirtland."

+1838

 A young woman living at the home of David Whitmer in Ohio in 1838 reported receiving a number of revelations about the downfall of Joseph Smith by looking through a black stone that she had found.
 Some disaffected church members followed after her.

+1841 Mountford artifacts

 In 1841, apostles Wilford Woodruff and George A. Smith confiscated several seer stones and grimoires from convert William Mountford in Staffordshire, England.
 The grimoires were destroyed and seer stones were sent to Nauvoo.
 Joseph Smith examined the stones and stated that they were "Urim and Thummim as good as ever was upon the earth" but that they had been "consecrated to devils."